jlsookiki/foodtrucks/README.md

 # Project Descripton

 This project gives a solutions to the SF Food trucks challenge.
 It is a full stack solution to displaying the data received from sfdata about mobile food trucks in an elegant manner.
+I have hosted it using Google Developer Cloud and can be found [here](http://23.251.159.86/)

 # Technical Stack
 ## Backend Stack